BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/02_1_Setting_Up_a_Bitcoin-Core_VPS_with_StackScript.md

 You'll next to choose a Linode plan.

+Linode will default to Dedicated-CPU plans, but you can select the more cost-efficient Shared-CPU instead.
 A Shared-CPU Linode 4GB will suffice for most setups, including: Pruned Mainnet, Pruned Testnet, and even non-Pruned Testnet.
 They all use less than 50G of storage and 4GB is a comfortable amount of memory.
 This is the setup we suggest.
 It runs $20 per month.

 If you want to instead have a non-Pruned Mainnet in a VPS, you'll need to install a Linode with a disk in excess of 280G(!), which is currently the Linode 16GB, which has 320G of storage and 16G of memory and costs approximately $80 per month.
 We do _not_ suggest this.